Investigators figure out escape route of killers of MPA’s brother and nephew

 The Sindh inspector general of police has formed a high-profile investigation team consisting of officers from two districts and Counter-Terrorism Department (CTD) to investigate the high-profile case of the murder of brother and nephew of MPA Aslam who was elected to the Sindh Assembly on the ticket of the Pakistan Tehreek-e-Insaf (PTI) but later switched his loyalties to the Pakistan Peoples Party.

-The Sindh High Court on Thursday suspended the Dawood University of Engineering & Technology’s notifications with...

-The list of students’ college admissions in the first year of their intermediate education according to the new zone...

-The central procession of 9th Muharramul Haram ended peacefully on Friday under tight security measures by police and...
+KARACHI: The central procession of 9th Muharramul Haram ended peacefully on Friday under tight security measures by...

-Beyond the SurfaceThe Koel Gallery is hosting an art exhibition featuring works by Abdul Jabbar Khan, Akram Dost...

-In a major breakthrough, the police investigators have obtained CCTV footage of Wednesday’s target killings of the...